Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Reason 4 to Use Norwegian Air – Comfort

 Norwegian Air’s fleet is almost all-new – one of the youngest and greenest fleets in the world.
 The average age of a plane is only 3.6 years old.
-Here is the best part; these planes are not tight on space or amenities.
+Here is the best part: these planes are not tight on space or amenities.
 The leg space was above and beyond what I expected.
 I would go as far as to say this might be the roomiest economy I’ve flown in a long time.
-The overhead lockers are enormous on the 787 – you will be able to fit in all your carry-on with no problems.
+The overhead lockers on the 787 are enormous – you will be able to fit all your carry-on with no problems.
 The entertainment was free; bring your headphones.

 Granted, this is my Norwegian Airlines review, and some will disagree.
 All in all, these planes are more beautiful than many I’ve traveled on recently.
 Much nicer than the ones we traveled to Dubai on with Emirates.
 Sure, you must buy your drinks, but that’s a minor detail for me.